 Universal life insurance often is considered the most flexible of all of the whole life varieties that are available.
 That's because it separates the components that traditionally are combined to create a traditional whole life policy—cash value, death benefit, and premium payment—and deals with them individually.

-The gist of what that means for you, the potential policyholder, is that you're able to alter (to an extent, of course) things like how much your premium payments are and when you pay those premiums.
+What that means for you is that you're able to alter things like how much your premium payments are and when you pay those premiums.
 Also, you can alter the amount of coverage your policy provides.

 One word of warning often shared in relation to universal life insurance is that dealing with staying on top of all of the above can be a challenge.
-For instance, if you reduce how much you pay for your premiums too drastically, or if you fail to pay them regularly enough, a number of negative things could happen to your policy, such as its cash value could diminish or it could lapse entirely.
+If you reduce how much you pay for your premiums too much, or if you fail to pay them regularly enough, a number of negative things could happen to your policy.
+For example, its cash value could diminish or it could lapse entirely.

 Here's another type of interest-sensitive whole life insurance that has some commonalities with the category's universal product.

-In the case of current assumption life insurance, though, the provider (your insurance company) decides how much or little you should pay when it comes to your policy's premiums.
-Also, it may raise or lower those premiums over time, depending on its estimates related to future investment earnings, expenses and the like.
+In the case of current assumption life insurance, the insurance provider decides how much or little you should pay when it comes to your policy's premiums.
+Also, it may raise or lower those premiums over time, depending on its estimates related to future investment earnings or expenses

-As for where the "excess interest" that gives this insurance product its name comes into play: it has to do with the fact that any additional (or excess) interest that's related to these policies is used to bolster their cash values.
+The "excess interest" that gives this insurance product its name has to do with the fact that any additional interest that's related to these policies is used to bolster their cash values.

-Like the single premium product discussed in the section about traditional whole life insurance above, the key aspect of the single premium version of interest-sensitive whole life insurance is that possible policyholders make just one payment to obtain it.
+Like the single premium product, the key aspect of the single premium version of interest-sensitive whole life insurance is that policyholders make just one payment to obtain it.

 Or they do as long as the interest rates related to their policies don't drop, as in such cases they may have to hand over additional premium payments.